Gambling and online casinos in Uganda

 - crypto gambling - is gaining popularity among young people.

-Payment methods include MTN Mobile Money, Airtel Money, Ezeemoney,
+Payment methods include MTN Mobile Money, Airtel Money, Ezeemoney, as well as bank transfers and cryptocurrencies (Bitcoin, USDT).

 Economic importance